Choose us or Russia, EU tells Serbia

 Singling out Serbia, Borrell revealed he told FM Ivica Dacic that “maintaining close ties with Russia is not compatible with its European Union accession process.
 It is also damaging to its own national interests, but certainly it is not compatible with the accession process towards the EU.”

-Borrell also said that Serbia’s eventual membership depended not just on sanctioning Russia, but on “normalizing relations” with Kosovo, even though his own Spain is among the five EU member states which do not recognize the breakaway province.
+Borrell also said that Serbia’s eventual membership depended not just on sanctioning Russia, but on “normalizing relations” with Kosovo, even though his own country, Spain, is among the five EU member states which do not recognize the breakaway province.

-Serbian President Aleksandar Vucic has pointed to the discrepancy between the EU’s insistence on Ukrainian territorial integrity and its flagrant disregard for that of Serbia, in justifying his policy of not joining the embargo against Moscow.
-Earlier this month, he said sanctions were the only thing any visiting Western politician wanted to talk about.
+Serbian President Aleksandar Vucic has pointed to the discrepancy between the EU’s insistence on Ukrainian territorial integrity and its apparent disregard for same in Serbia, in justifying his policy of not joining sanctions against Moscow.
+Earlier this month, he noted that sanctions were the only thing any visiting Western politician wanted to talk about.

 Speaking after the meeting with Borrell, Dacic said his country didn’t face any “explicit pressure” on Monday, while everyone in Brussels could witness the “extremist” and “surreal” claims coming from Kosovo.